nf-osi/jobs/monitor-data-status/README.md

 ### Secrets and env vars

 - `SYNAPSE_AUTH_TOKEN`: (Required) This needs to have edit access to update the projects' annotations.
-- `SLACK`: (Optional) Slack channel webhook for notifications of changed projects in Slack.
-Since projects should only change from "Data Pending" to "Under Embargo" once in their lifetime, this should theoretically not be too noisy.

 ### Run params